Skip to main content

 Avoiding foodborne illnesses during pregnancy

-Eat mainly freshly prepared and cooked foods and:
+• Eat freshly prepared and cooked foods

-- Avoid undercooked meat or poultry
+• undercooked meat or poultry.

 Toxoplasmosis

-Exercise in early pregnancy
+Physical activity in early pregnancy

-Low to moderate intensity exercise in pregnancy can be very beneficial and has range of health benefits.
-However, it is advisable to avoid any physical activity that may risk a fall, any abdominal trauma, or excessive strain on your joints.
+It is advisable to avoid any physical activity that may risk a fall, any abdominal trauma, or excessive strain on your joints.
 These include high-impact sports and contact sports.
 Scuba diving is also not advised.
 If you have any physical problems or conditions that may interfere with exercising always discuss it with your GP or midwife first.

 Medications/drugs